Hesperia dacotae (Skinner, 1911)

-The Dakota Skipper has a single, annual generation.
+The Dakota Skipper has a single annual generation.
 Adults emerge from pupae during a 2-3 week period beginning near the summer solstice (males a few days earlier than females, on average).
-Adults can live up to three weeks in captivity, but life expectancy in the wild is probably a few days to a week.
+Adults can live up to three weeks in captivity, but adult survival in the wild is probably a few days to a week.
 Eggs hatch in about 10 days.
 The partly grown larvae enter winter diapause in the fall and complete their growth the following spring.
 Adults of the new generation emerge after about a 2-3 week pupal stage.

 Conservation / Management

-Habitat destruction (Minnesota’s Remaining Native Prairie) has been the primary threat to the Dakota Skipper .
+Habitat destruction (Minnesota’s Remaining Native Prairie) has been the primary threat to the Dakota Skipper.
 All prairie habitat that is not protected by permanent dedication for conservation is at risk of destruction for agricultural production, aggregate mining, or development.
 Wind power development is a recently added threat.
 This skipper is reportedly sensitive to grazing (McCabe 1981).
 If not properly managed, long-term grazing can convert prairie to a sod dominated by exotic species that is unsuitable as skipper habitat.
 Episodic, heavy grazing that does not degrade the prairie may still eliminate the Dakota Skipper by removing all necter flowers during the flight period.
-Use of herbicides to control weeds or shrubs can eliminate critical nectar sources, and insecticide drift from nearby agricultural fields can kill this skipper in all stages of development.
-In some locations in Minnesota, the habitat is seriously threatened by the encroachment of shrubs and trees.
-Small, isolated colonies of the Dakota Skipper are at high risk of extirpation resulting from both natural events (such as severe drought or hailstorms) and human caused events (such as accidental insecticide application), as well as from the vagaries of normal population processes (for example, by chance all adults in one generation are males).
-Loss of genetic diversity is also a concern (Britten and Glasford 2002).
+Use of herbicides to control weeds or shrubs can permanently eliminate critical nectar sources, and insecticide drift from nearby agricultural fields can kill this skipper in all stages of development.
+In some locations in Minnesota the habitat is seriously threatened by the encroachment of shrubs and trees.
+Small isolated colonies of the Dakota Skipper are at high risk of extirpation resulting from both natural events (such as severe drought or hailstorms) and human caused events (such as accidental insecticide application) as well as from the vagaries of normal population processes (for example, by chance all adults in one generation are males).
+Loss of genetic diversity is also a threat (Britten and Glasford 2002).